Too Stressed To Digest

 While these symptoms are very common, they’re not normal.

-With this in mind, I thought I would dedicate this week’s article to sharing some really helpful tips so you can hopefully optimise your digestive health and tackle some of the challenges that you might be experiencing with a different approach than you’ve tried so far.
+With this in mind, I thought I would dedicate this week’s article to sharing some refreshingly helpful tips that you can implement to hopefully optimise your digestive health and tackle some of the challenges that you might be experiencing.

 Let’s be honest, it’s difficult to feel energised and uplifted when you’re not feeling 100% so I hope when you read the tips below it gives you a different perspective and a welcomed strategy.

-Sometimes we can convince ourselves that the cause of our digestive issues is more complicated than it really is; we read all sorts of contradicting information which tells us we may have a food intolerance, to cut out x, y and z, to get this tested or that tested and it can leave us feeling overwhelmed and paralysed.
+Sometimes we can convince ourselves that the causes of our digestive issues are more complicated than it really is.
+We read all sorts of contradicting information which tells us we may have a food intolerance, to cut out x, y and z, to get this tested or that tested and it can leave us feeling overwhelmed and paralysed.

 We choose to tolerate our unpleasant symptoms because we simply don’t know where to begin with turning our health around and doing nothing is easier than wading through the mass of information that might not even work in the first place.